-- Champagne Women: Rachel Wernicke from Redcliffe Style - September 2, 2014
+- Champagne Women: Sonia Stackhouse from Life, Love and Hiccups - September 16, 2014

 I went on a wee cruise holiday over the weekend.
 I know, lucky me!
 I joined the Digital Parents blogging conference, which was not only mind-blowingly educational, but also the most fun I’ve had in ages.

 I gleefully dumped reluctantly left the children with my fabulous Husby (who struggled to find time to shower, bless him, but now he knows what it feels like) and jetted off to Sydney where I boarded the Carnival cruise ship on the “Cruise to Nowhere”.

 I don’t know about you, but I’ve always wondered if a cruise holiday might be a good option some day, so I saw this three day adventure was a great way to find out.
 Rather than boring you with a full account of my holiday (which would be just as tedious and annoying as turning up to Aunty Estelle’s slide night of her driving holiday to the Adelaide Hills), I’m just going to give you the pros and cons of a cruise holiday, as I see it.

 - Great value for money, with most food and activities included (alcohol and wifi – my two favourite things in the world – are extra though)

 - Delicious food, promptly served, and so much of it!